sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 The current exceptions are:

-* `piaware` - FlightAware has separate feeder binaries for 1090MHz and 978MHz.
+- `piaware` - FlightAware has separate feeder binaries for 1090MHz and 978MHz.
-* `Airnav Radar` - Airnav Radar needs some additional parameters to support both 1090MHz and 978MHz.
+- `Airnav Radar` - Airnav Radar needs some additional parameters to support both 1090MHz and 978MHz.

 The additional configuration directives are discussed on each container's page.

 ## Advanced

-If you want to look at more options and examples for the `dump978` container, you can find the repository [here](https://github.com/sdr-enthusiasts/docker-dump978).
+If you want to look at more options and examples for the `dump978` container, you can find the [docker-dump978 repository](https://github.com/sdr-enthusiasts/docker-dump978).